marotella/marotella/README.md

 - 🔭 I’m currently working on **Data Literacy** a project that supports usesrs in making data driven decisions for developing readers.

-- 🌱 I’m currently learning **Flask and Cybersecurity Fundementals**
+- 🌱 I’m currently learning **Flask and Cybersecurity Fundamentals**

 - 💬 Ask me about **React, Python**